 Medications and medical treatments can also be a source of skin problems.
 Radiation and chemotherapy, for example, can cause burning, dry skin, flaking, redness and itching.
 Birth control can cause melasma, a condition where women develop dark patches on their faces.
 Cholesterol-lowering drugs can cause dry skin, as can diuretics, and the list doesn’t stop there.

 Chemical irritants like soaps and hair dyes can also trigger skin inflammation, which can again damage the outer layer.
 In fact, when we start looking into it, we can see that the skin is vulnerable to assault from all kinds of things, which is why so many people from many different walks of life suffer from skin conditions.
 This is also why these conditions can be difficult to treat.
 If you’re not sure of the exact cause, for example, it’s tough to find a solution, which is why for many skin conditions there often is no permanent cure.

 Don’t give up hope, however.
-There are several ways to alleviate painful and irritating symptoms and help improve the condition of the skin.
+There are several ways to alleviate painful and irritating symptoms and help improve the condition of the skin. and promote skin barrier repair.
 We’ll talk about these in future posts, so be sure to come back for more information!

 Are you suffering from compromised skin?
 Do you have tips for our readers?